How To Remortgage To Release Equity

 • Optimising your credit records and completing all of the necessary paperwork for your application

-Your initial consultation with a remortgage specialist will be free with no obligation to proceed, and it won’t leave any marks on your credit report.
+Your initial consultation with a remortgage specialist will be free, and you will not be obligated to proceed.
+It will also not leave any marks on your credit report.

 How much can you release?

-The exact amount of equity you can release will depend on a few factors, including affordability and of course how much equity you have available.
-Most high street lenders will be open to lending you around 80% of the current value of your home, known as the loan to value ratio (or LTV), although this may vary depending on what you want the funds for.
+The exact amount of equity you can release will depend on a few factors, including affordability and how much equity you have available.
+Most high street lenders will be open to lending you around 80% of the current value of your home, although this may vary depending on what you want the funds for.
 A few can go higher.

-Lenders will want to be sure that you can afford the increased monthly repayments associated with a larger mortgage, so your income and other financial commitments will also come into play.
-Most lenders cap borrowing at between 4 and 4.5 times your annual income, sometimes 5 times or even 6 times in exceptional circumstances.
+Lenders want to be sure you can afford the increased monthly repayments associated with a larger mortgage, so your income and other financial commitments will also come into play.
+Most lenders cap borrowing at 4 and 4.5 times your annual income, sometimes or even 6 times in exceptional circumstances.

-Try our remortgage calculator below to find out how much equity you can release and what your mortgage payments will look like afterwards.
+Try our remortgage calculator below to determine how much equity you can release and what your mortgage payments will look like.

 Remortgage Calculator